-Depending on the adjustment angle for the "open" position, the heat output can be reduced and a uniform temperature distribution in the furnace or kiln can be achieved nevertheless owing to intermittent operation of the burner.
+The adjustment angle for the "open" position, which can be varied via the analogue signal, is set in BCSoft.
+Example: 4 mA for 60% opening and 20 mA for 100% distribution in the furnace or kiln can be achieved nevertheless owing to intermittent operation of the burner.
 The "high" position may also be lower than the "analogue" position in this case.